We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Heart of palm is a white vegetable obtained from the center of specific varieties of palm tree.
-It’s prized for its culinary versatility.
+Heart of palm is a white vegetable obtained from the center of specific varieties of palm trees.
+It’s prized for its culinary versatility, and it packs several beneficial minerals and antioxidants.

 When harvested, young trees are felled and debarked to expose their edible, white inner core, which is then cut into lengths for further processing.